commoncurriculum/atom-ember-syntax/CONTRIBUTING.md

 # Contributing

 Contributions are welcome!
 The below notes are intended to give a quick overview of how this package works.
-The main grammar file, `Babel Language` is a copy of the atom `language-babel` primary grammar file.
-The only change that has been made to this file is the pattern that matches Ember tagged templates using this syntax:

-``layout: hbs`Some Template` ``

-See the `#ember-htmlbars` entry in `Babel Language.json` for details.
+The main grammar file, `Glimmer.json` contains all of the glimmer syntax patterns.

+The injections files handle injecting those patterns into other common scopes where glimmer syntax highlighting is desired.

 ### Naming Conventions:

-- `.hbs` file scopeName is `.source.htmlbars`
+- `.hbs` file scopeName is `.source.glimmer`
-- `.js` template string scope is `meta.tag.htmlbars`
+- `.js` template string scope is `meta.source.glimmer.js`
-- HTMLBars matches should end in `.htmlbars`
+- Matches should end in `.glimmer`

+---

+TODO: The below needs a quick revision

 ### Top Level Patterns